chjfth/GnumakeUniproc/GMU-examples/common/use_PI_always_compile/readme.txt

 to represent a program's build date.
 In order to do this, we need extra two steps:

-1. Load the plugin PI_always_compile in exe.mki:
+1. Load the plugin PI_always_compile in makefile:
 =======
 gmp_u_list_PLUGIN_TO_LOAD += PI_always_compile
 =======

-2. In u_srccfg_post.mki, tell which files should be always compiled:
+2. Tell which files should be always compiled:
 =======
 gmi_ALCP_up_list_SRC_ALWAYS_COMPILE_FROM_ROOT = nowdate.c
 =======